munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code resolve-stmt

-While we're at it, let's add another overload we'll need later for resolving an expression.
+While we're at it, let's add another overload that we'll need later for resolving an expression.

 ^code resolve-expr

-These methods are similar to the `evaluate()` and `execute()` methods in Interpreter -- they turn around and apply the visitor pattern to the given syntax tree node.
+These methods are similar to the `evaluate()` and `execute()` methods in Interpreter -- they turn around and apply the Visitor pattern to the given syntax tree node.

 The real interesting behavior is around scopes.
 A new block scope is created